TGG Podcast #2: Behind the scenes at Burnley's Academy

 BURNLEY have the most upwardly-mobile Academy in English football.

-Two years ago, they were Category 3, with the youth teams training on pitches prone to flooding and based in Portakabins that were separated from the senior side.
+Two years ago, they were Category Three, with the youth teams training on pitches prone to flooding and based in Portakabins that were separated from the senior side.

-In little more than a year’s time, the club is set to become the 25th in the country to be elevated to gilded Category 1 status.
-Manager Sean Dyche has been the driving force behind this transformation, ensuring that the millions earned from the 2014/15 Premier League campaign were not frittered away on transfer fees and player wages, but invested in infrastructure and facilities.
+In little more than a year’s time, the club is set to become the 25th in the country to be elevated to the gilded Category One status.
+Manager Sean Dyche has been the driving force behind this transformation, ensuring that the millions earned from the 2014/15 Premier League campaign were not frittered away on transfer fees and player wages, but rather invested in infrastructure and facilities.

 Dyche remembered arriving at the club in October 2012 and attending his first board meeting, at which he asked where the money from the 2009/10 Premier League campaign had gone.